Triplon mean-field analysis of an antiferromagnet with degenerate Shastry-Sutherland ground states: Triplon mean-field theory

-In the case of $J_1$-$J_2$ model on square lattice, the triplon mean-field theory predicts columnar dimer state in the range $0.19 \lesssim J_2/J_1\lesssim 0.67$ (see Ref.~\cite{Sachdev1990}).
-The present Hamiltonian also has these two interactions, $J_1$ and $J_2$.
-In this regard, we formulate triplon mean-field theory on a reference columnar dimer state shown in Fig.~\ref{fig:CDS}.
+Many analytical and numerical works show that the spin-$\frac{1}{2}$ $J_1$-$J_2$ antiferromagnetic Heisenberg model has spin-gapped CD state (drawn in Fig.~\ref{fig:CDS}) in the intermediate region~\cite{Sachdev1990, Poilblanc1991, Singh1999, Sushkov2001}.

-This dimer state has single dimer per unit cell.
-We assume singlet Bose condensation on the dimers (shown thick line segments in Fig.~\ref{fig:CDS}).
-Let say it is some $c$-number $\sbar$.
-Here again, we ignore triplon interactions and the constraint, $\sbar^2+\sum_\alpha t_\alpha^\dagger t_\alpha=1$, is applied globally by choosing chemical potential $\mu$ on each bonded spins uniformly: $\mu\sum_\R\left[\sbar^2+\sum_\alpha\tdag_\alpha(\R)t_\alpha(\R)-1\right]$, where $\R$ denotes position of a dimer.
-The triplon mean-field Hamiltonian of the model on the CDS state is now can written as
+Since the Hamiltonian~\eqref{eq:model_ss} contains $J_1$-$J_2$ exchange interactions, therefore we devise dimer triplon mean-field theory with respect to CD state.
+The objective is to see how this dimer state evolves or disappears when $J_3$ and $K$ are varied.
+The constraint~\eqref{eq:dimer_constraint} is applied globally by choosing the same chemical potential $\mu$ on each dimer: $-\mu\sum_\r\left[\sbar^2+\sum_\alpha\tdag_\alpha(\r)t_\alpha(\r)-1\right]$, where $\r$ denotes the position of a dimer.
+Now triplon mean-field Hamiltonian of the model~\eqref{eq:model_ss} with respect to CD state takes the following form

 where